top of page

 TOURNAMENTS

-The Spireites Over-50s team played their fourth round of matches in the Derbyshire League in mid-November.
-It was a relatively successful evening of walking football.
+The Spireites Over-50s team played their fifth round of matches in the Derbyshire League in early January.

 Fourth Round of matches in Over 60's League Report